equinor/radix-public-site/public-site/docs/src/start/config-your-app/index.md

 Note the `src` property for each component: this is the path to the directory containing the `Dockerfile` for that component.
 Radix will try to build the image within that directory.

-The `Dockerfile` should define a **multi-stage build** in order to speed up the builds and make the resulting image as small as possible.
-This means that we can decouple the build and deployment concerns.
+The `Dockerfile` should define - it is strongly recommended, when applicable - a **multi-stage build** in order to speed up the builds and make the resulting image as small as possible  also to avoid running debug versions of the code and servers.
+Python images usually run as is, but there is a "distroless" image like [these](https://github.com/GoogleContainerTools/distroless#docker) - we did not try them though.This means that we can decouple the build and deployment concerns.
 Here is an example for a simple Node.js single-page application:

 ```docker
 FROM node:carbon-alpine as builder